 The goal of mastering is to ensure that your audio will sound the best it can on all platforms.
 Music has never been consumed on more formats and devices than today.

-One of the other main aspect of mastering is also to have your track reviewed by a fresh pair of ears, still objective on the project.
-Who, if needed, will fix the issues or enhance it using high grade tools carefully selected.
+One of the main aspects of mastering is also to have your track reviewed by a fresh pair of ears, still objective on the project, with an accurate full range monitoring system.
+Who, if needed, will fix the issues or enhance it using carefully selected and well-mastered quality tools.

-A good mastering job also makes an EP/Album consistent and balanced across all tracks.
+A good mastering helps to ensure an EP/Album is consistent and balanced across all tracks.